 Do you like a bit of drama with your evening meal?
 No we don’t mean watching Ozark while you chow down, or hearing gossip about the neighbour.
 We’re talking a la carte with actors.
 If so, this Milan food tour with an immersive twist is perfect.
 The theme of the tour is to ‘help the chef of the Marquise Serbelloni and her maid Ginevra to prepare a magnificent banquet’.
 It also promises lots of Gorgonzola blue cheese specialties, included as part of the food tasting and three-course dinner and wine tasting.

 Discover Brera's seasonal delicacies

 Get a taster of all the classics on this snack-packed food tour, and tuck into saffron-flavored risotto, cured meats and breaded veal.
 Brera is brimming with markets, and streets lined with restaurants providing ample eating ground.
 Keep those hungry eyes wide open for mondeghili (deep-fried meatballs).
 Just like life is a box of chocolates, and you never know what you’re gonna get, so is the food on this tour.
 Food included naturally changes seasonally.

-New Meets Old Cuisines
+Explore Milan's food with New Meets Old Cuisines

 The organisers of this tour consider Milan to be a city of two souls: one very traditional, the other hectic and full of energy.
 Kind of like what we’re like before and after two glasses of white wine.
 Walking Palates strive to show you both.
 Your licensed guide, dubbed a ‘Food Ambassador’ walks you through recipes, dishes, and history in the Porta Romana area, bustling Darsena area, and the San Lorenzo area.
 Hidden gems you’ll be shown include the only cheese shop in Italy that sells cheeses made only with unpasteurized milk, and an Italian reworking of the fashion set’s favourite dish, sushi.